 REC founded in Norway in 1996 has grown into a leading innovator of solar PV technology with over 2000 employees and an advanced manufacturing plant in Singapore producing a modest 1.4 GW of solar panels per year.
-REC is now the largest European owned supplier of solar modules and growing rapidly with a total production volume increase of almost 40% in 2018, although this is still relatively small compared to the large Chinese solar manufacturers.
+REC is growing rapidly with a total production volume increase of almost 40% in 2018, although this is still relatively small compared to the large Chinese solar manufacturers.

-With both the operations headquarters and manufacturing facility located in Singapore REC is a fully vertically integrated company which means they produce everything from the silicon ingots, cell wafers and complete module assembly, thus the company has complete control over the quality and traceability of all components.
+While the owner is now the mega chemical company China National Bluestar Group, both the operations headquarters and manufacturing facility located in Singapore.
+REC is a fully vertically integrated company which means they produce everything from the silicon ingots, cell wafers and complete module assembly, thus the company has complete control over the quality and traceability of all components.

 REC claims to have the lowest warranty rate in the industry which is a big call and hard to verify, although considering the largely positive feedback we have from the Australian solar professionals they are definitely known for high reliability and good performance, especially in the harsh Australian climate with very few known quality issues.

 REC was the first company worldwide to release panels utilising the innovative split module design with half-cut cells, rather than the standard full size square cells.
 Due to the many advantages and improved efficiency of the half-cell design this clever innovation is now becoming an industry standard with many other manufacturers developing panels with half-cut cells.
 REC also incorporate the high efficiency PERC cell architecture in the full range of TwinPeak panels.

 New for 2019

 REC group just unveiled the new Alpha panels with an impressive 21.7% peak efficiency.
 The Alpha series use advanced heterojunction (HJT) cells in a half-cut 120 cell format to deliver an impressive 380W putting them in the same power class as industry leaders SunPower and LG.